Blog

 Fulton County, Georgia is in USDA Hardiness Zone 8a.
 The average last spring frost is March 23 and first fall frost is November 6.

-Fulton County County sits in USDA Zone 8a.
+Fulton County sits in USDA Zone 8a.
 Lavender grows reliably in zones 5a through 9b, so it's a good fit here.

-Can Lavender grow in Fulton County County's climate?
+Can Lavender grow in Fulton County's climate?

 🌱